Frequently Asked Questions

 What is a charter public school?

-Charter public schools are an important part of Massachusetts’ public school system and prepare students for the future with the belief that all kids should be given every opportunity to reach their full potential.
-They are tuition free schools with enrollment processes that treat all students equally and operate under five-year “charters” granted by the Commonwealth's Board of Elementary and Secondary Education.
-These agreements allow charter public schools to operate independently from the local school district to have greater flexibility in how they approach key areas of school life, including: curriculum design, staffing, professional development, and school culture.
+Charter public schools are an important part of Massachusetts public school system.
+They are tuition free and have an enrollment process that treats all students equally.
+Charter public schools operate under five-year “charters” granted by the Commonwealth’s Board of Elementary and Secondary Education.
+These agreements allow charter public schools to operate independently from the local school district in order to have greater flexibility in how they approach key areas of school life, including: curriculum design, staffing, teacher leadership, professional development, and school culture.
 Charter public schools are accountable to a range of stakeholders.
-They are managed by public boards of trustees and follow the same laws and rules that district schools do, and are overseen by the Massachusetts Department of Elementary and Secondary Education, which renews their charters every five years.
-Charter public schools are most often proposed and established by teachers, school leaders, parents, and/or other members of the community.
+They are managed by public boards of trustees, abide by all the same laws and rules that district schools do, and are overseen by the Massachusetts Department of Elementary and Secondary Education, which renews their charters every five years.
+Charter public schools are often proposed and established by teachers, school leaders, parents, and other members of the community.
 In Massachusetts, charter public schools are focused on: teachers and classrooms, the unique learning needs of children, achieving results on behalf of kids, and ensuring educational equity for all students.

 What are the hours?

 Students can enter at 8:00am, though many students arrive earlier and wait in the protected entryway.
 School begins at 8:30 a.m and ends at 3:40 p.m., except for Wednesdays when school ends at 1:30 p.m.
 The early release on Wednesdays allows CCSC faculty and staff to work collaboratively on ways to continuously improve instruction, curriculum, and special programs.
 On Mondays, Tuesdays, and Thursdays, faculty are available in After School Learning Centers from 3:45 p.m. to 4:30 p.m., where students go for extra help or to find a quiet place to complete their homework.